Austria to quit U.N.'s Golan force over Syria violence

 NEIGHBOURING PROBLEMS

-The longer the civil war has continued, the more neighbouring countries have felt the spillover.
+The longer the civil war has continued, the more neighboring countries have felt the spillover.

 Two men died after a gunfight with Lebanese soldiers near the Syrian border early Thursday, while the Turkish military said one Turkish soldier was wounded in a clash with gunmen who were part of a group of about 500 people trying to reach Turkey.